Why Behaviour Change Is the Missing Link in Nutritional Therapy, and Why Zest4life Is Investing £250,000 to Help Practitioners Lead the Future

 Information alone doesn’t change lives.
 Behaviour change does.

-Clients don’t need more knowledge.
 They need help turning knowledge into action—and sustaining it.
-That is the work of a Coach.

-Introducing the Zest4life Health Coaching Training Fund
+The Zest4life Health Coaching Training Fund is Now Open for Applications

-We are establishing a £250,000 Health Coaching Training fund to help practitioners develop coaching and behaviour-change expertise.
+We are establishing a £250,000 Health Coaching Training fund to help practitioners further develop coaching and behaviour-change expertise.

 How it works: